Kordell Stewart Threatens To Sue Porsha Williams If She Keeps Talking About Him

 After Kordell’s x-rated video surfaced, Porsha proclaimed her innocence and said she wasn’t behind the leak of Kordell’s behind.
 The actual quote was even more inflammatory and was meant to make light of the gay rumors that Kordell just can’t seem to shake no matter how many times he denies them.
 Porsha said she was not responsible for the video fo “Kordell ‘TOOTING’ his derrière to the camera for the world to see.”

-Kordell Stewart gay rumors started years ago after a story broke that the NFL star was https://www.youtube.com/watch?v=4t7-H9n0ugUcaught having sex with a “transvestite” in a public park in Pittsburgh.
+Kordell Stewart gay rumors started years ago after a story broke that the NFL star was caught having sex with a “transvestite” in a public park in Pittsburgh.
 It turns out the story may not be true after all but that didn’t stop it from really causing Kordell a lot of stress and possibly interfering with his football career.

 Radar Online reported that Kordell has finally been vindicated after someone finally looked into whether or not the story was even true.
 According to a representative for the City of Pittsburgh, there is no record of Kordell having been arrested for anything while he was playing for the Steelers there.